 There’s still some colour to be found among leaves and berries.
-Winter-flowering shrubs such as Mahonia media hybrids, winter Honeysuckle and Viburnum Bodnantense will bring gorgeous fragrance to the short days.
+Winter-flowering shrubs such as Mahonia media hybrids, winter Honeysuckle, and Viburnum Bodnantense will bring gorgeous fragrance to the short days.

 Try and spend a little time tidying up your borders – you’ll be pleased you did when spring comes round.
 This is a good time of year to plant shrubs.
 Our Westland Tree & Shrub Planting Mix will give them a boost with its balanced nutrient fertiliser that feeds for up to 6 months and added root builder for healthy plants.

-- Plant shrubs, evergreens and conifers
+- Plant shrubs, evergreens, and conifers

 - Protect tender plants from frost with fleece or plant jackets

-- Put out bird food
+- Put out bird food to encourage birds to visit the garden

 Last chance

-- Plant spring flowering bulbs such as tulips
+- Plant spring-flowering bulbs such as tulips

 - Plant garlic and onions